OptimusPrimus/dcase2019_task1b/README.md

     ``

 See [Sacred CLI Description](https://sacred.readthedocs.io/en/latest/command_line.html) on how to maipulate training parameters.
-Logit outputs can be found in folder `data/tmp`
+Trained models can be found in folder `data/tmp`.
-To see training progres, start Omniboard:
+To see training progress, start Omniboard:
 ```
-omniboard -m localhost:27017:MIC
+omniboard -m localhost:27017:dcase20191b
 ```

 ## Citation